fardusA/fail-or-pass/README.md

 # fail-or-pass
-A grade calculator using Jquery/ Jquery UI
+A grade calculator using Jquery/ Javascript validator